heyqule/evangelion_magi/README.md

 ### Multi Vendor Magi
 The build in multi_vendor allow you to set your own API url, API key and model name for each panel.

-You can either run it with your local hosted build or with a provider.
+You can either run it with your local hosted LLMs or with a provider.
 The settings are saved in localstorage.

 #### Panel setup for each model in multiple vendor build.
 ![multi_vendors.png](multi_vendors.png)